How Much Does Chimney Lead Flashing Cost?

 Duration

 Repairing or substituting chimney flashing is sometimes a time-consuming and labour-intensive process.
 And it's critical that experts install chimney flashing correctly, or your home may be vulnerable to additional water damage.
-How long would it take to fix a chimney flashing, though?

 A repair chimney flashing usually takes about a day to complete; however, various factors can influence this and cause the process to take longer or shorter.